hbracy/app.public.nonic/privacy.md

 This Privacy Policy explains how NoNic ("NoNic", "we", "our", or "us") collects, uses, shares, and safeguards information when you use the NoNic mobile application and related services (collectively, the "Services").
 By using the Services, you agree to this Privacy Policy.

 If you do not agree with this policy, please do not use the Services.
-If you have questions, contact us at [your contact email].

 ### Summary
 - We collect only what we need to provide and improve NoNic.